fieldtrip/website/contribute.md

 ## Contribute code

-You can contribute by directly sharing your MATLAB code with us and helping us integrate it into the FieldTrip toolbox.
-On the [development section of this website](/development) you can find more details on how the development is organized.
+You can contribute by sharing your MATLAB code with us and helping us integrate it into the FieldTrip toolbox.
+We use [git and GitHub](/development/git) to manage the code.
+On the [development section of this website](/development) you can find more details on how the project and code are organized.
 You can of course also [ask](/contact).

-If yor contribution is considerable, for example a completely new algorithm, there are some additional requirements.
-Your code contribution must be in FieldTrip style, the algorithm must be of broad interest (i.e. more than a single lab), must be maintainable and must be documented not only with help in the code, but also on the website as a tutorial or as example script.
+If your contribution is considerable, for example a completely new algorithm, there are some additional requirements: your code contribution must be in FieldTrip style, the algorithm must be of broad interest (i.e. more than a single lab), must be maintainable and must be documented not only with help in the code, but also on the website as a tutorial or as example script.

 {% include markup/info %}
 When you contribute code, please consider the [code guidelines](/development/guideline/code) to keep it consistent and compatible with the existing implementation.
 Also try to adhere to the existing representation of the data in the [data structures](/faq/how_are_the_various_data_structures_defined).